Lipids In Human Diet: What's The Main Type?

 Frequently asked questions

-The main type of lipid in the human diet is triacylglycerols (also known as triglycerides).
-Triglycerides make up more than 95 percent of lipids in the diet and are commonly found in fried foods, butter, milk, cheese, and some meats.
+Triglycerides are the most common type of lipid in the human body and make up over 95% of lipids in the human diet.
+They are commonly found in fried foods, butter, milk, cheese, and some meats.

 Written by